Chapter256/cafekitten/README.md

 ## User Experience (UX)

 - ### User Stories
-  1. As a user, I want to
+  1. As a user, I want to be able to find information about Cafe kitten.
-  2. As a user, I want to
+  2. As a user, I want to find out more about what makes Cafe Kitten different.
-  3. As a user, I want to
+  3. As a user, I want to be able to sign up for tasting events.
+  4. As a user, I want to be able to find contact information to Cafe Kitten.

 - ### Design
   - #### Colour scheme